Join our Undergraduate Open Days

 Industrial Year

 A year working in industry provides you with the opportunity to build skills and confidence in the workplace.
-Our Industrial Liaison Officer provides advice and support for students looking to complete an Industrial Year.
-Students within the department secure placements for a wide range of employers with students regularly taking an industrial year at IBM, Jaguar Land Rover, BMW, GE and Caterpillar.
+The School of Engineering Employability Network (SEEN), led by our Industrial Liaison Officer, provides advice and skills training to students looking for support with their careers, or who wish to undertake placements as part of their studies.
+Students within the department secure placements from a wide range of employers, with recent students taking their industrial year at companies including IBM, Jaguar Land Rover, BMW, Renesas, Cadence Design Systems, and Rolls Royce.

 My year in industry helped me a lot and increased my confidence.
 It helped me in understanding what sort of technical and practical knowledge I require out of the degree